jianlin-cheng/DeepProLigand/README.md

        python3 fastrelax.py

-The outputs of fastrelax program are currently saved in the same directory as input:
+The outputs of fastrelax program are currently saved in the below directory:
-``'/data/'``
+``'/data/refined/'``